Successes in Adolescent Health:

 Westside Healthy Start Breastfeeding Support Model: Sandra Morales, CLC, Breastfeeding Support Counselor for the Westside Healthy Start program at Access Community Health Network discusses important the role of a breastfeeding counselor in affirming, educating, and supporting patients in breastfeeding.

-Question & Answer with Event Presenters
+Question and Answer with Presenters

 This document contains a list of audience follow-up questions along with summaries of presenter responses.
 Examples of topics addressed include strategies to involve a pregnant or parenting adolescents’ mother in breastfeeding discussions, helping young moms feel empowered to breastfeed despite unsupportive family members, and enabling adolescents to make informed decisions about breastfeeding according to what they believe is best for them.